Jalandhar–Shri Mata Vaishno Devi Katra railway line

+The Jalandhar–Shri Mata Vaishno Devi Katra railway line is a railway route connecting Jalandhar in Punjab with Shri Mata Vaishno Devi Katra railway station in Jammu and Kashmir.
+The route passes through Pathankot and Jammu Tawi and provides a rail connection between Punjab and the Katra pilgrimage destination.
+It is operated by the Northern Railway.

 History

 The line from Jalandhar City to Mukerian City was constructed in 1915.
 The Mukerian city to Pathankot jn line was built in 1952.
 The construction of the Pathankot–Jammu Tawi line was initiated in 1965, after the Indo-Pakistani War of 1965, and opened in 1971.
 Railway tracks between Jalandhar and Jammu Tawi have been doubled.
 Electrification of railway track between Jalandhar and Jammu Tawi was completed in 2014.

+History

+Before the Partition of India in 1947, railway services to Jammu were connected through the Sialkot–Jammu railway line, which became disconnected from the rest of India after Partition.

+Following Partition, a new rail connection towards Jammu was developed from the Jalandhar side.
+The Jalandhar City–Mukerian section had been constructed in 1915, while the Mukerian–Pathankot section was completed in 1952.
+Construction of the Pathankot–Jammu Tawi section began after the 1965 Indo-Pakistani War and the line was opened in 1971.

+The railway connection was later extended beyond Jammu towards Udhampur and Katra as part of the Udhampur–Srinagar–Baramulla Rail Link (USBRL) project.
+The Jammu–Udhampur section was completed in 2005.
+The Udhampur–Shri Mata Vaishno Devi Katra section, 25.6 km long, was completed and dedicated to the nation on 4 July 2014.
+The first train was flagged off from Shri Mata Vaishno Devi Katra railway station on the same day.

 Speed limit

 The Jammu–Jalandhar Cantonment line is classified as a "Group C" line and can take speeds up to 110 km/h.

 Passenger movement

 Jalandhar City and Jammu Tawi, on this line, are amongst the top hundred booking stations of Indian Railway.

 DMU shed

 India's first and largest DMU shed at Jalandhar holds 90 units placed in service in rural Punjab.
 It also houses two BEML-built rail buses which operate on the Beas–Goindwal Sahib line.

 Loco sheds

 Jammu has a trip shed for visiting locos where WDS-4 locos belonging to Shakurbasti shed are retained for long periods.
 Pathankot Cantonment (Chakki Bank) had a steam shed which has now been decommissioned.
 Jalandhar City and Ludhiana have Electric Loco Sheds.